breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 Save and close the file.

 Browse to __https://cloud.example.com/__ and finish the guided setup.
-You have to enter the admin account details you want to use and the SQL user. password and database name we created in the tutorial.
+You have to enter the admin account details you want to use and the SQL user, password and database name we created in the tutorial.
 After submitting these infos NextCloud is ready to use.